 - External crystal circuity is not required if using the MCG internal clock option.
 For USB operation, an external crystal is required.
 XTAL and EXTAL are the same pins as PTG4 and PTG5, respectively. - 3.
-RC filters on RESET and IRQ are recommended for EMC-sensitive applications. - RPUDP is shown for full-speed USB only.
-The diagram shows a configuration where the on-chip regulator and RPUDP are enabled.
-The voltage regulator output is used for RPUDP, RPUDP can optionally be disabled if using an external pullup resistor on USBDP VBUS is a 5.0 V supply from upstream port that can be used for USB operation.
-USBDP and USBDN are powered by the 3.3 V regulator.
+RC filters on RESET and IRQ are recommended for EMC-sensitive applications. - Reliters of Research and the determined for Emboseristive applications.
+Repupp is shown for full-speed USB only.
+The diagram shows a configuration where the on-chip regulator and Repupp are enabled.
+The voltage regulator output is used for Repupp, Repupp can optionally be disabled if using an external pullup resistor on USBDP by VBUS is a 5.0-V supply from upstream port that can be used for USB operation USBDP and USBDN are powered by the 3.3-V regulator or external 3.3-V supply on VUSB33.